fxhash/system-descriptions/reports/moderation/adam_meyerowitz.md

 More elements were discovered by the community, but this report won't go though all of them as it seems to us that this is enough to establish a judgement on the situation.

+We reached out with Adam to try to clarify the situation before taking any public action, however their answer didn't clear any doubt we had on the situation.
+We will not disclose the conversation as it was private.

 # Conclusion